rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 If a peer decides to cache the certificate chain and re-validate it when resuming a connection, they SHOULD also cache the associated delegated credential and re-validate it.
-Failing to do so may result in resuming connections for which the DC has expired.
+Failing to do so may result in resuming connections for which the delegated credential has expired.

 ## Privacy Considerations